 In Talisman Prologue, you will need to roll a digital die and draw cards to begin your adventure.
-Game relies on the outcome of a 3D die and adventure cards, so don’t expect any strategy.
+The game relies on the outcome of a 3D die and adventure cards, so don’t expect any strategy.
 It offers 10 popular characters from the original board game.
 Each character has a special ability and many times these abilities result into an extra die roll or auto-selection of the most powerful adventure cards in a deck.

 The digital version of the board game has a neat layout: Important buttons are placed to the left and right side of the screen, a nicely-designed 3D die and a set of cards sit at the top of the screen.
 The card artwork is brilliant and each card has a mini-description that educates players about its effects.

 Talisman Prologue offers a fascinating adventure and if you have played the original game, you won’t be disappointed with the single-player gameplay.
-Developers are planning for a multiplayer release in the future, but one has to see whether it will be as immersive as the original.

 3. Arcane Quest: Ultimate Edition

 Arcane Quest is a role-playing game with board game-like design and rules.
-The Ultimate Edition lets you choose a hero from 4 different characters, with each character possessing a unique ability.
+The Ultimate Edition lets you choose a hero from four different characters, with each character possessing a unique ability.
 There is some strategy involved as Arcane Quest seems more like a turn-based game played on a digital game board.

-Like any RPG, Arcane Quest lets you use special items, spells and abilities to fight enemies.
+Like any RPG, this game lets you use special items, spells and abilities to fight enemies.
 The game is quest-based and each quest is totally different than the other.
 Gamers will have a set of cards and combat die to roll during battles.
 The classic board game look will definitely attract BG geeks and RPG gamers alike.
 Ultimate Edition is a paid app, but there’s a free version available on Google Play.
 I would recommend trying the free version first before buying the full version.

 4. Hey, That’s My Fish

 One of the most popular board games for kids and adults can now be played on your Android tablet PC.
 This family board game is known for its simple rules and addicting gameplay.
-The game app supports more than 2 players, making multiplayer matches pretty exciting.
+The game app supports more than two players, making multiplayer matches pretty exciting.
 I recommend playing against human players online as they might prove to be better opponents than AI.
 Even at the highest difficulty level, the AI can never come closer to the intelligence of human opponents, especially the ones who are too good at this game.

 The app’s cartoonish visuals and animation is excellent as is the music and sound effects.
 The controls are smooth.
 One can easily move penguins from one hexagonal ice flow to another.
 The digital board game can be extremely fun to play on an Android tablet.
 AI could have been a bit more challenging.
 Thank god there is a multiplayer mode, one can expect a good game on a boring Sunday afternoon.

 The digital adaptation of the beautiful tile-placement game is impressive and offers excellent play value.
-Carcassonne for Android lets players build their own town by dragging and dropping tiles having roads, fields, rivers and ponds on them.
+Carcassonne for Android lets players build their own town by dragging and dropping tiles with roads, fields, rivers and ponds on them.
 Once they have placed those tiles, they can deploy knights, monks and thieves and earn points.
 The one who earns more points wins.
 The real strategy lies in tile and character placement and the one who is smart enough to get their placements right is the winner.

 The Carcassonne digital board game looks amazing on an Android tablet PC.
 You can zoom in to your town while deploying character pieces to earn points.
 If you like strategy board games, then don’t miss Carcassonne.